ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 * added the profile menu and fixed isOrgAmin bug
 * finished tour js, make a flag in db for first time logged in
 * added fb friend picker
+* added a news feed to the home page